Clicky

 What Colleges Accept Felons?

 For most people in the US, higher education is the path to a better life.
-Most colleges accept felons but they also usually want an explanation of your conviction.
-And very few schools have an automatic ban for students with a felony.
+Most colleges accept felons, but they also usually want an explanation of your conviction.
+Very few schools have an automatic ban for students with felony convictions.
 So, it is important that you never lie about your conviction.
-You also need to practice explaining what happened and what you learn from it.
+You also need to practice explaining what happened and what you learned from it.

-Additionally, two year community colleges have many degree programs that offer trade and vocational certificates.
+Additionally, two-year community colleges offer many degree programs that offer trade and vocational certificates.
 These are affordable and popular for ex-felons.
-These schools have campus programs, online programs, and also online classes.
+These schools have campus programs, online programs, and online classes.

 What Companies Hire Felons?

 There are probably more companies than you think that hire individuals with criminal records.
-There are some that advertise it like Dave’s Killer Bread in Oregon.
-But there are many other potential employers that don’t advertise.
+Some advertise this, like Dave’s Killer Bread in Oregon, but many other potential employers don’t.
 So, you won’t know the companies hiring people with felony records until you apply.

 Additionally, there are a lot of community-based programs and organizations that offer employment and job skills.
 For example, the King’s Kitchen is a nonprofit restaurant and bakery in Charlotte North Carolina.